dawikrol/poc-code-obfuscation/README.md

 This repository demonstrates how to use PyArmor to obfuscate a FastAPI application.
 It includes both local and Docker-based deployment options for both regular and obfuscated versions of the application.

+Obfuscation is a technique that transforms source code into a less human-readable form while maintaining its functionality, primarily to protect intellectual property and sensitive logic.
+PyArmor achieves this by encrypting Python scripts, wrapping them in a runtime that validates the execution environment.

 ## Prerequisites

 - Python 3.11+